ohjay/facemorphing/README.md

 # Face Morphing
 Note that the "main" file is `js/facemorphing.js`, which contains interface handling alongside the actual face morphing implementation.
-The implementation turns out to be rather brief on its own.
+This implementation turns out to be rather brief on its own.

 ### Notes
 #### To set the feature points for a destination image